NOOGAtoday City Guide Live Banner

 🍰 Delicious baked goods

-Flora Vegan Bakery, Online | Order specialty-made desserts like cakes, cookies, donuts, and bread.
+Flora Vegan Bakery, online | Order specialty-made desserts like cakes, cookies, donuts, and bread.
 Bonus: You can find them at The Daily Ration + Be Caffeinated’s Northshore location.

-Poppytons Patisserie, Locations vary | Get your sweet fix with the food truck’s vegan line of “fresh, seasonal, and sensational” pastries.
-Try this: strawberries n’ cream poppytart (a vegan take on the classic Pop-Tarts).
+Poppytons Patisserie, locations vary | Get your sweet fix with this food truck’s vegan line of “fresh, seasonal, and sensational” pastries.
+Try this: Strawberries n’ cream poppytart (a vegan take on the classic Pop-Tarts).

-The Bakery, 9408 Apison Pk. | Located in nearby Ooltewah, this vegan-vegetarian artisanal bakery offers a full menu of classic sweets like turnovers filled with apple, guava, chocolate ganache + more.
+The Bakery, 9408 Apison Pk., Ooltewah | Located in nearby Ooltewah, this vegan-vegetarian artisanal bakery offers a full menu of classic sweets like turnovers filled with apple, guava, chocolate ganache + more.

-Clumpies, Locations vary | Our local ice cream shop doesn’t leave anyone out with its options, serving up various dairy-free scoops like the raspberry lemonade sorbet.
+Clumpies Ice Cream Co., locations vary | Our local ice cream shop doesn’t leave anyone out with its options, serving up various dairy-free scoops like the raspberry lemonade sorbet.
 Pro tip: Check out what ingredients each flavor contains before ordering.

 Have you eaten at a local vegan or vegetarian restaurant recently?
 Let us know.